 The following information provides answers to the most frequently asked questions related to POST profiles:

 1. What is a POST Profile?

 A POST Profile is a computer database record that provides the history of an individual's California law enforcement employment, POST professional certificates, and POST-certified training.

 2. How do I request a POST Profile?

 Profiles are confidential records available only to the subject individual or the individual's current employer (POST-participating department only).
 All "other requesters" must provide POST with an authorization to release information, signed by the subject individual.
 Those who do not have a signed authorization must comply with the requirements specified in California Evidence Code Section 1043.

-To submit a request for a profile, complete, sign, and send a POST Profile Request 2-126 form provided on this website to POST.
-When specific course verification is needed; e.g., PC 832 course verification, please provide the name of the course, the name of the training institution, and the completion date of the training you are attempting to verify in the “Questions/Comments” section at the bottom of the form.
+Alternatively law enforcement personnel may submit a request for a profile to be mailed.
+To receive a mailed copy, complete, sign, and send a POST Profile Request 2-126 form provided on this website to POST.
+When specific course verification is needed; e.g., PC 832 course verification, please provide the name of the course, the name of the training institution, and the completion date of the training you are attempting to verify in the "Questions/Comments" section at the bottom of the form.
 You may also use this section for any other questions or to request the profile be sent by email.